The Tutte embedding of the Poisson-Voronoi tessellation of the Brownian disk converges to $\sqrt{8/3}$-Liouville quantum gravity: Basic properties of Voronoi cells

 \section{Basic properties of Voronoi cells}

 In this section we will prove a number of a.s.\ properties of Voronoi cells which are intuitively obvious from, e.g., the simulations (see Figure~\ref{fig:pv_sim}).
-In particular, we will show that such cells are connected (Lemma~\ref{lem-cell-geodesic}), they are compact and locally finite (Lemma~\ref{lem-cell-basic}), their boundaries have zero LQG measure and zero Lebesgue measure (Lemmas~\ref{lem-zero-lqg-mass} and~\ref{lem-zero-lebesgue}), and they typically intersect one another and the domain boundary in a ``generic" way (Lemmas~\ref{lem-cell-intersect} and~\ref{lem-cell-bdy-intersect}).
+In particular, we will show that such cells are connected (Lemma~\ref{lem-cell-geodesic}), they are compact and locally finite (Lemma~\ref{lem-cell-basic}), and their boundaries have zero LQG measure and zero Lebesgue measure (Lemmas~\ref{lem-zero-lqg-mass} and~\ref{lem-zero-lebesgue}).
 Throughout, we will consider the setup described at the beginning of Section~\ref{sec-tutte-conv}, so that for a GFF-type distribution $h $ and $\lambda > 0$, $\mcl P_h^\lambda$ and $\mcl H_h^\lambda$ denote the associated Poisson point process and collection of Voronoi cells, respectively.
 The arguments in this section do not use any of the results of Sections~\ref{sec-tutte-conv} and~\ref{sec-ball-estimates}, so can be read independently of those sections.

 \begin{remark} We will often consider the Voronoi tessellations $\mcl H_h^\lambda$ for fields $h$ for which there is a choice in the way that the additive constant is fixed.
 Different choices scale $\mu_h$, and hence the intensity measure for $\mcl P_h^\lambda$, by a constant factor.
 However, for any fixed choice of additive constant for $h$, the conditional law of $\mcl P_h^\lambda$ given $h$ is well-defined.
 Furthermore, if $\mu_h$ is a.s.\ finite and we condition on $h$ and the event $\{\#\mcl P_h^\lambda = n\}$ for $n\in\BB N$, then the conditional law of $\mcl P_h^\lambda$ is that of a collection of $n$ i.i.d.\ samples from $\mu_h$, so this conditional law does not depend on the choice of additive constant for $h$ (or on $\lambda$).
 If $\mu_h$ is only locally finite, one can apply the preceding sentence with $h$ replaced by its restriction to a compact set.
 As a particular consequence of this, the a.s.\ statements for Voronoi cells which we consider in this section do not depend on the choice of additive constant, so we will not specify it. \end{remark}